-East Greenwich Pleasaunce is a small, historic park in Greenwich, London SE10, with a main entrance in Chevening Road and a smaller gate half way up Halstow Road (click here for maps).
+East Greenwich Pleasaunce is a small, historic park in Greenwich, London SE10, with the main entrance in Chevening Road and a smaller gate halfway up Halstow Road (click here for maps).
 The word ‘pleasaunce’ is thought to derive from French and means ‘a secluded garden’ or ‘enclosed plantation’ designed to delight its users.

 The Pleasaunce is a little gem of a park, a secret garden hidden behind the houses in Annandale, Chevening and Halstow Roads.
 It was formerly The Greenwich Hospital Cemetery from 1857, but it is now a public park and arboretum, a place of relaxation and reflection among the many trees, shrubs and open spaces.